 Again, these should all be treated as estimates, and in real-world shooting, you might get slightly different results.

 How to Format the SD Card in a Nikon D7500

-While it’s possible to format SD cards in a computer, it’s much better practice to format them in the camera.
+While it’s possible to format SD cards using a computer, it’s much better practice to format them in the camera.
 That reduces the places where something can go wrong.

 The basic way to format an SD card in a Nikon D7500 is to use the menus; the steps for that are outlined below.
 There’s also a shortcut way to do it, which I’ve detailed separately here.

 - Press the Menu button on the back of the camera.